Remscar/dOrg-Activation/README.md

 6 hours - Time isn't always something I have a lot of, and I don't want to be working on this across multiple days so this will probably be done in just one session (with breaks.)

+## Running the project

+I haven't tested on a clean environment, but running `yarn` and then `yarn test` should work.
+Unless theres a yarn install or something, dunno, new to yarn.

+(I tried to use NPM but I needed something that was only supported by yarn, which i've never used before... so yeah)

 ## Design

 I'm going to call the concept of individual games, `Realms` because I think it sounds neat.